Ojibwe religion: Other manitouk

-Winter is characterised as an old warrior manitou, Bebon, while summer is the younger manitou Zeegwun, and the two perpetually struggle over a maiden.
 Various manitouk serve as the masters of different natural entities and species.
 The owner manitouk of large mammals that the Ojibwe traditionally hunted, such as bear and deer, have been an important part of Ojibwe religion; propitiating these entities was necessary to ensure hunting success.
 Other manitouk were the owners of particular locations, such as pools and waterfalls.
+There are other lesser manitouk.
+The Paagak or Pahkack is a flying skeleton, while the Memegwesiwag (Maymaygwayshug) are hairy dwarf manitouk living among rocks or in the cliffs along riverbanks.

-Windigo are anthropomorphic cannibals who threaten to eat humans, representing winter and the starvation it could bring.
-The windigo was once a human, but ultimately transformed after devouring his family.
-In Ojibwe lore, a person could become a windigo if they were gluttonous, if they had been cursed by a sorcerer, or if they had received a windigo as their personal guardian.
-As they are seen as threatening, Ojibwe often believe it necessary to kill a windigo and there are various recorded accounts of people battling windigo or killing people they suspect are transforming into one.
+Windigo are anthropomorphic cannibals who eat humans; they were once human themselves, but transformed after eating their family.
+The windigo is sometimes deemed to possess human beings, something other manitouk rarely do.
+In Ojibwe lore, a person can become a windigo if they are gluttonous, if they are cursed by a witch, or if they receive a windigo as their personal guardian.
+Ojibwe often believe it necessary to kill windigos and there are various recorded accounts of people battling them or killing individuals suspected of transforming into one.
 Algonquian peoples like the Ojibwe regard cannibals as a particular danger because they are obsessed with consuming without regard to kinship or thanksgiving.
-The windigo is sometimes deemed to possess human beings, something other manitouk rarely do.

-The Paagak or Pahkack is a flying skeleton in Ojibwe lore.
-The Memegwesiwag are hairy dwarf manitouk deemed to live among rocks or in the cut banks along rivers.

 Mythology, cosmogony, and cosmology

 Ojibwe mythology is passed down orally.
 It displays similar motifs and themes to the stories of other Algonquian peoples, although also has distinctive traits, like a particular focus on hunting.
-These myths can be flexible and adapt to changing situations; they have absorbed influences from other Native groups and from Christians, changed through the aesthetic preferences of storytellers, and been informed by Ojibwe people's personal visions.
-Many Ojibwes have regarded their sacred myths as a literal account of history, although knowledge of them reportedly declined over the 20th century, by which point some Ojibwe recounted them only "hesitatingly and with embarrassment".
+These myths can be flexible and adapt to changing situations; they have absorbed influences from other Native groups and from Christians, changed through the aesthetic preferences of storytellers, and been informed by people's personal visions.
 Ojibwe traditionally drew a distinction between ordinary stories about living humans and sacred stories about the manitouk.
-In the Severn River area these were referred to as tipacimowinak and kanatipacimowinak respectively, although among the southeast Ojibwe they have instead been referred to as dbaajmowin and aadsookaan.
+In the Severn River area these were referred to as tipacimowinak ('stories') and kanatipacimowinak ('sacred stories') respectively, although among the southeast Ojibwe they have instead been referred to as dbaajmowin ('story') and aadsookaan ('sacred story').
 Mythical narratives were sometimes recorded on pictographs, serving as mnemonic devices to help people recall them.